OctopusDeploy/docs/docs/administration/authentication/index.md

 Session cookies are used for interactive sessions regardless of the authentication provider used to identity the user.

-### Revoking Access to Octopus When Using External Authentication Providers
+### Revoking access to Octopus with external authentication providers

 Octopus uses the external identity provider only to initially verify the user's identity, and then returns a session cookie to the browser.
 When you disable a user in your external identity provider, this will prevent that user from signing in to Octopus using that authentication provider.
 However, if the user already has an active session with Octopus, that session will stay active until the cookie expires.